 We entered into the Sixth Amended and Restated Management Services Agreement, which we refer to as the Management Services Agreement, with Compass Group Management LLC, which we refer to as our Manager, as of September 30, 2014.
 The Management Services Agreement defines our Manager's duties and responsibilities and is subject to the oversight and supervision of our Board.
 The Company currently does not have any employees and does not expect to have any employees in the foreseeable future.
 Our Manager is responsible for the conduct of the Company's day-to-day business and affairs in exchange for a management fee for the provision of its services.
 The services necessary for the operation of the Company's business are performed by our executive officers, Messrs.
-Sabo and Faulkingham, who are employed by our Manager and are seconded to the Company during the term of the Management Services Agreement between us and our Manager, and certain other employees of our Manager.
-Mr. Alan Offenberg served as the Company's chief executive officers, other than Messrs.
-Sabo and Faulkingham.
-Our Manager determines and pays the compensation of these officers who we also refer to as the "named executives," subject to the reimbursement described below.
+Sabo and Faulkingham, who are employed by our Manager and are seconded to the Company as chief executive officer and chief financial officer, respectively, which means that they have been assigned by our Manager to work for the Company during the term of the Management Services Agreement between us and our Manager, and certain other employees of our Manager.
+Mr. Alan Offenberg served as the Company's chief executive officer until May 2018, when Mr. Sabo was elected as the Company's chief executive officers, who we also refer to as the "named executives," subject to the reimbursement described below.